sounishnath003/chad-gipidi-ai-agents-tool/README.md

 *   `main.py`: The main entry point for the application.
 *   `README.md`: You're looking at it, boss!
 *   `src/aitooltest/`: This directory contains the heart of the AI agent's logic.
     *   `agent.py`: Defines the `Agent` class, which is the central intelligence of the project.
-It manages interactions with the Google Gemini model, processes user input, and orchestrates tool execution.
+It manages interactions with the Google Gemini model, processes user input, and **orchestrates multi-step tool execution by dynamically retrieving registered tools**.
 It's the "brain" that brings everything together.
-    *   `definations.py`: Establishes the `ToolDefination` blueprint, a Pydantic model that standardizes how tools are defined, including their name, description, input schema, and the actual function they execute.
-This ensures consistency and clarity for all tools.
+    *   `definations.py`: Establishes the `ToolDefination` blueprint, a Pydantic model that standardizes how tools are defined, including their name, description, and input schema (`Type[BaseModel]`).
+This ensures consistency and clarity for all tools within the `tool_registry`.
     *   `config.py`: Houses the `LLMConfig` class, where crucial settings for the Large Language Model (e.g., `MODEL_NAME` like "gemini-2.5-flash") are defined.
 This allows for easy configuration of the AI's core model.
+    *   `tool_registry.py`: **NEW!** This is the central hub for managing and discovering all tools.
+It provides the `@tool` decorator to easily register functions as callable tools and offers `get_tools()` to retrieve a list of all registered tools for the agent to use.
     *   `tools.py`: This is the powerhouse where all the specific tools are implemented.
-Each tool (`read_file_fn`, `list_files_fn`, `edit_file_fn`, `execute_command_fn`) comes with its own input schema and description, allowing the AI to perform a wide range of tasks like reading file content, listing directory contents, editing files, and executing shell commands (with safety precautions!).
+Each function here is transformed into a powerful tool using the `@tool` decorator, allowing the AI to perform a wide range of tasks like `read_file`, `list_files`, `edit_file`, and `execute_command`.
+Notably, `execute_command` now returns structured `STDOUT` and `STDERR` for clearer output.
     *   `logger.py`: Provides a custom `ColoredFormatter` for the logging system, making log messages more readable and distinguishable by coloring them based on their severity level (e.g., debug, info, warning, error).
     *   `utils.py`: Contains utility functions, primarily `generate_schema` and `python_type_to_json_type`, which are crucial for converting Pydantic models into Google Gemini-compatible JSON schemas.
 This ensures the AI correctly interprets tool arguments for function calls.